RestAuth/server/doc/migrate/import-format.rst

 In this example, only *example.com* is actually usable (from localhost).
 The other services may still be usable if the service already exists.
 In the case of *example.org*, for example, the two named hostnames would be added to an existing service with the same name.
+The ``example.net`` service provides a password as hashed by Apaches :cmd:`htpasswd` utility.

 .. _import-format-users: